Dewey Weber: Surfing

 Weber caught the eye of one of the best-known surfers and surfboard makers of that time, Dale Velzy, who advertized his surfboards by sponsoring surfers to ride them.
 During Weber's work for Velzy, the surfer sought to find a way to surf in Hawaii.
 He worked as a lifeguard at the Biltmore Hotel and saved money for his first trip to those islands.

 Weber perfected his personal surfing style in Hawaii.
 His intricate footwork up and down the board, quite unlike the prevailing style, earned him the nickname, "The Little Man on Wheels."
 Bud Browne's 1957 film, The Big Surf chronicled Weber's first visit to Hawaii.
 An image from that film of Weber surfing Makaha became the symbol of the United States Surfing Association.
 Weber appeared in nearly every surfing movie of the late 1950s and the 1960s, including Slippery When Wet (1958), Cat on a Hot Foam Board (1959), and Walk on the Wet Side (1963).

 Popular culture

 In the 1973 George Lucas film American Graffiti, Mackenzie Phillips' character, Carol, wears a white T-shirt with a Dewey Weber logo on it.

-In the film "Ford V Ferrari", a Dewey Weber store is seen across the street from main character Carol Shelby's car dealership set in Southern California's 1965.
+In the 2019 film Ford v Ferrari, a Dewey Weber store is seen across the street from main character Carroll Shelby's car dealership, set in 1965 Southern California.